 From The Bus Terminal (South):

-Terminal Del Sur (Terminal South) has buses that predominantly serves regions in south.
+Terminal Del Sur (Terminal South) has buses that predominantly serves regions in the south.
 El Poblado metro station is the nearest metro station and is two kilometres away from the terminal.
 UBER would cost between COP 6000-7000 to hostels in El Poblado.

 Busses from Cali, Salento, Armenia arrives and departs from Terminal Sur.